ion-cloud/ion-cloud/README.md

 Ion can be used individually or with IonCloud.
 A single Ion instance is a collection of particles.
 IonCloud helps facilitate the animation of multiple instances into a scene and provide scene management.
 Setting up with IonCloud is in another section below.
 Here we will create an animation using Ion and Easel that will look like *gnats* floating around the screen.

 You can view the following example running on codepen [here](https://codepen.io/NathanielInman/pen/ogYjwE).
-An fountain example that shows how `windStatic` may be used is available [here](https://codepen.io/NathanielInman/pen/LEbpye).
+A fountain example that shows how `windStatic` may be used is available [here](https://codepen.io/NathanielInman/pen/LEbpye).
-An waterfall example may be seen [here](https://codepen.io/NathanielInman/pen/yyVYXe).
+A waterfall example may be seen [here](https://codepen.io/NathanielInman/pen/yyVYXe).
 For detailed help information on Ion see [here](https://github.com/NathanielInman/ion-cloud/tree/master/src/demo-ion).
 ```
 import {Ion,Easel} from 'ion-cloud';